H1roProtag/H1roBytes/content/Walkthroughs/CozyHosting/_index.en.md

 ![sessions](sessions.png)

 Throwing the string into [CyberChef](https://gchq.github.io/CyberChef/) yeilded nothing.
-But then after enumerating a few unsucessful users I saw the site was storing session cookies.
+But then after enumerating a few unsuccessful users I saw the site was storing session cookies.

 ![SessionCookie](sessioncookie.png)